Violation of Probation in Tennessee

 About probationary sentences

 If you pleaded guilty or were convicted of a crime, part of your sentence may have been a term of probation.
 Probation is a type of alternative sentence that, under Tennessee law, allows those found guilty of crimes more lenient penalties, particularly for nonviolent offenses and first-time offenders.
 A probationary term may also be just one part of a complex sentence for a more serious crime.
 Typically, you can avoid incarceration altogether by accepting a sentence of a length of time on probation, often combined with community service, treatment programs (when the crime is substance abuse) or other penalties.
-At the Law Offices of William H. Stover, I fight aggressively for probation rather than incarceration for my clients.
+At the Stover Law Group, I fight aggressively for probation rather than incarceration for my clients.